 Born in 1993, Liam Grogan is a composer from Bristol.
 Having graduated in 2016 with a First-class Bachelors in Music, Liam Grogan was awarded the Raymond Warren Prize for Composition and the University of Bristol Undergraduate Prize for Composition.
 In the same year, his piece Miniature #4 won a competition to be performed and recorded by the founder of the Phasma-Music Ensemble and international flautist Iwona Glinka in Athens.
 In 2017 Liam was a finalist at the KLK New Music Shostakovich Competition, having his work #2 (for String Quartet) performed at Lviv Philharmonic in Lviv, Ukraine.
 In this year Liam also received the Raymond Warren Prize for Composition for a second time in record of his achievement during his post-graduate studies at the University of Bristol.
 In February 2018, he was awarded a Distinction for the completion of his MA in Music under the tutelage of Prof. John Pickard.
 Currently, he is attending the University of Manchester where is undertaking a Ph.D. with Dr. Kevin Malone.
-His research is in how combinations of Music and Theatre can be used to convey political ideas in concert music.
+His research is on the relationship between music and society with a focus on the music’s communicative potential.

 Away from music, he is one of the founding members and chief organiser of The Manchester Forum which is a political arts collective hosting events in Greater Manchester.
 He is also the founding member and artistic director of Precarious Theatre.